In order to understand the child needs, primarily we must be acquainted with their nature and origin.

 It moves towards the formation of parallel features:

-- the ability to independently and realistically solve life problems and
+- The ability to independently and realistically solve life problems

-- ability for constructive cooperation with the community
+- The ability for constructive cooperation with the community

 In order to develop the psychological development of the child in that direction, completely and fast enough, in accordance with his growth, the child should systematically develop in itself two basic life attitudes: